Power System Operation Corporation: National Load Despatch Centre

-On 25 February 2009 the National Load Despatch Centre (NLDC) was inaugurated by Sushilkumar Shinde (Former Union Minister of Power) and Shiela Dixit (Former Chief Minister, NCT of Delhi).
-National Load Despatch Centre (NLDC) has been constituted as per Ministry of Power (MOP) notification, New Delhi dated 2 March 2005 and is the apex body to ensure integrated operation of the national power system.
+On 25 February 2009, the National Load Despatch Centre (NLDC) was inaugurated by Sushilkumar Shinde (Former Union Minister of Power) and Sheila Dixit (Former Chief Minister, NCT of Delhi).
+National Load Despatch Centre (NLDC) has been constituted as per Ministry of Power (MOP) notification, New Delhi dated 2 March 2005 and is the apex body to ensure integrated operation of the National Power System.

-Regional Load Despatch Centers (RLDCs) and the state transmission systems under them
+Regional Load Despatch Centers (RLDCs) and the State Transmission Systems under them

 The five RLDCs oversee the interstate transmission for the following states: